raviqqe/ein-design/type_system.md

 #### If expressions

 ```
-if True then 42 else 13
+if true then 42 else 13
 ```

 #### Case expressions